M. B. Moran Endowed Presidential Scholarship in Education

 Frank W. Moran, Jr.

 M. B. instilled in Frank the importance of an education very early in his life.
 Frank has never known a teacher more dedicated to her profession than his mother.
-She was a truly committed teacher and loved every minute she spent with students.
+She was truly committed and loved every minute she spent with students.